-Several unevaluated wetlands were identified in both Area 1 and Area 2.
+A few unevaluated wetlands were identified in Area 1.
 Among the wetlands for which detailed vegetation assessments were conducted in Area 1 were Communities 8, 9, 11, 14 and 15.
-Under the Ontario Wetland Evaluation System 3rd edition, they would be called hardwood swamp, tall shrub swamp and groundcover marsh.
-Under the ELC system, they were considered to be black ash swamp, willow thicket swamp, white cedar swamp, meadow marsh and riparian edge of Creek.
+Under the Ontario Wetland Evaluation System 3rd edition, they would be called deciduous swamp, tall shrub swamp, coniferous swamp and groundcover marsh.
+Under the ELC system, they were considered to be black ash swamp, willow thicket swamp, white cedar swamp, meadow marsh and riparian edge of creek.
 These wetlands are found within 750m of the provincially significant Lakefield South Wetland Complex and are hydrologically connected.
 Under complexing criteria it may be some of these wetlands could be complexed.
-Various policy documents recommend minimum 30m buffer areas (or set-backs) in order to protect the ecological functions of wetlands.
-A 30-meter buffer has been depicted on various wetlands within Area 1 and Area 2 as an area of constraint (Figure 1.1).
+Various policy documents recommend minimum 30m buffer areas (or set backs) in order to protect the ecological functions of wetlands.
+A 30-meter buffer has been depicted on various wetlands within Area 1 as an area of constraint (Figure 1.1).

-The wetlands to be buffered are directly connected to Ray's Creek and its tributaries.
-This includes Communities 11 and 12.
+In Area 1, the wetlands to be buffered are directly connected to Ray's Creek and its tributaries (i.e., Community 11).
 Two small pockets of willow thicket were located in a disturbed area north of an existing trail (communities 9 and 10).
 The area in general was a cultural thicket with apple trees, scattered cedar and buckthorn.
 Two small seeps created linear bands of shrub willows.
 Due to the size of these small wetland pockets (168 and 817 square metres) and their isolated nature, they are not recommended for retention.
-They will be compensated for by widening the wetland to the south of the trail (Community 12).
-This will be discussed with ORCA and a wetland compensation plan report and drawing may be requested.
+They will be compensated for by widening the wetland to the south of the trail (Community 11).
+This is being discussed with ORCA and a wetland compensation plan report and drawing are being developed.

-The 30-meter buffers will protect the various features and functions of these wetlands of which included water storage, water quality and wildlife cover.
-The installation of heavy duty silt fencing along the perimeter of the development envelope will protect the features and functions and maintain the buffers integrity.
+The 30-meter buffer will protect the various features and functions of these wetlands of which included water storage, water quality and wildlife cover.
+The installation of heavy duty silt fencing along the perimeter of the development envelope will protect the features and functions and maintain the buffer's integrity.